Every Monday morning in the Gathering Place there will be time with Pastor Mike.

 Too often, we give the task of theological thinking, scriptural reflection, and sermonizing to “paid professionals” when this is really the work of ALL of us in the body of Christ.
 We hope to see you there!

-Kriya Yoga Class: ancient practices uniting individual with Spirit.
-Tuesday, March 11, 12 pm–1pm in the Peace Room.
-(First of six workshops on 2nd Tuesday of each month.)
+Kriya Yoga Class: ancient practices uniting individual with Spirit. … held Every Sunday mornings in our church library from 11am – Noon.
 Kriya yoga is for people devoted to personal, spiritual and psychological growth.
-Join with others in learning and practicing such life style changes as daily meditation and prayer, positive thoughts, good health, study of scripture and journaling.
+Join with others in learning and practicing such life style changes as daily meditation and prayer, positive thoughts, good health, study of scripture and Journaling.
+All our Welcome!

-Facilitated by Ken McCormack who has been practicing Kriya for over 40 years and is a member of the Center of Spiritual Awareness.
+Facilitated by Mary Ann Favin &/or Marci Woodruff who has been practicing Kriya for over 40 years and is a member of the Center of Spiritual Awareness.

 A LETTER FROM THE PEOPLE AT SOJOURNERS: